committeddb/committed/README.md

 ## Road Map

-The MVP will be delivered by June 30th.
+The MVP will be delivered by April 30th.

 It will include: